-- 6.15 An impact meeting between relevant staff and student is to be to take place as soon as possible, providing all members are in an emotionally regulated state.
-The Student Support Plan is agreed and appropriate support is implemented. - 6.16 Review meetings are to take place after two weeks, the purpose is to monitor progress and see if there any further adjustments that can be made.
-It cannot be escalated at the first review meeting, there must be time to work with the student and to ensure that right mechanisms of support are in place, to elicit long lasting change. - 6.17 Student Support Plans are to be communicated to parents/carers in writing within 5 working days of the meeting date, via the administrators in curriculum areas, for students under 18 years old and those students with Education Health Care Plans, who are not yet 25 years of age. - 6.18 If the Student Support Plan is not having the desired impact and the student fails to engage by the second impact review meeting, it is then escalated to the relevant Curriculum Delivery Manager, should the need relate to learning or behaviour.
-If the need relates to wellbeing or safeguarding, this should be escalated to Deputy Designated Safeguarding Lead and Safeguarding Team Manager. - 6.19 The third tier of the Student Support Process, is Specialised Further Support.
-An impact meeting is to be held where parents/carers are invited to attend the meeting with our student to discuss concerns raised and revise the existing Student Support Plan. - 6.20 Revised Student Support Plans are to be communicated in writing within 5 days of impact meeting taking place, to parents/carers if our student is under 18 years old or has an Education Health Care Plan and is under 25 years of age. - 6.21 An impact review will take place between the Curriculum Delivery Manager or Safeguarding Team Manager and student, to review outcomes within 3 weeks of initial impact meeting taking place.
-The revised Student Support Plan to be updated, reflective of the new mechanisms of support in place, designed to meet the present needs of the student. - 6.22 The final tier of the Student Support Process is the Placement at Risk.
-Curriculum Delivery Manager and Deputy Designated Safeguarding Lead can escalate to relevant Faculty Director and Head of Student Wellbeing, Inclusion and Safeguarding if the outcomes of the revised Student Support Plan have not been fulfilled. - 6.23 The Faculty Director and Head of Student Wellbeing, Inclusion, and Safeguarding will review the information on the Student Support System to ensure that all appropriate support and every opportunity has been given to the student to move forward positively. - 6.24 At the Placement at Risk meeting, the student will be issued with a two-week notice period, for termination of placement at Walsall College.
+- 6.15 The relevant staff members and will agree what needs to happen and this will be documented in the Student Support Plan.
+It is important that the Student Support Plan is agreed and appropriate support is implemented. - 6.16 Student Support Plans are to be communicated to parents/carers in writing within 5 working days of the meeting date, via the administrators in curriculum areas, for students under 18 years old and those students with Education Health Care Plans, who are not yet 25 years of age. - 6.17 If the Student Support Plan is not having the desired impact and the student fails to engage in support, it is then escalated to the relevant Curriculum Delivery Manager, who will be supported by the Safeguarding and Wellbeing Team and/or Inclusive Support Team depending on the nature of the concerns, and existing support in place. - 6.18 Tier 3 of the Student Support Process, is where a meeting is to be held where parents/carers are invited if necessary, to attend with the student to discuss concerns raised and revise the existing Student Support Plan, if necessary. - 6.19 The Student Support Plans from the Tier 3 are to be communicated in writing within 5 days of the meeting taking place, to parents/carers if our student is under 18 years old or has an Education Health Care Plan and is under 25 years of age. - 6.20 Once staff involved with the student are confident that all support mechanisms have been exhausted and there is no way forward, CDMs can escalate these concerns to a Tier 4 Panel. - 6.21 The Tier 4 Panel takes place weekly with all Faculty Directors and the Head of Student Wellbeing, Inclusion, and Safeguarding to review the information on the Student Support System.
+This is to ensure that all appropriate support and every opportunity has been given to the student to move forward positively. - 6.22 If the Panel agrees that the student has exhausted all support and intervention, we will issue with a two-week notice period for termination of placement at Walsall College, which will result in an exclusion. - 6.23 The students place at College will be terminated at the end of the two-week period if they fail to engage in support and intervention, as this contravenes one of our College Redlines (6.31). - 6.24 If the student is showing progress, their two-week period notice will be extended by a further two weeks.
+If progress is still being made, termination of place at College will be revoked.
+Panel or CDM will continue to monitor the student following redaction of Tier 4 intervention.